Brittany Best is a

 “As long as my column is about the university or life on campus, I get to choose the topic.
 Really, I can write about anything I’d like,” Best said.

 Best is originally from Moorpark, and the self-defined “Southern California” girl plans to make her way back there after graduation.
 But the reasons that first enticed her to UC Merced are still as strong as they were four years ago.

 “I really liked the idea of jumping in to help start something new,” she said of her decision to become a Bobcat.
 “Not just being at a new school, but being part of starting new clubs and getting involved on campus from the beginning.”

 Her Sun-Star column is an extension of that involvement.
 Bringing attention to the university and student life, Best said, is a way to foster a sense of connection between the campus and the surrounding community.

-Best is a psychologymajor whose passion lies in writing.
+psychologymajor whose passion lies in writing.
 The more she develops her writing skills, the more determined she becomes to develop her passion into a career.
 Writing has always been important in her life, but now she has set her sights on a specific goal.

 “My ultimate dream is to write for National Geographic or a Travel magazine.”

 Being a student at a small university opened a door to a new possibility, she said, while simultaneously giving her the courage to go after it.